abhijitjadhav1998/Deepfake_detection_using_deep_learning/README.md

 ## 8. We welcome Open Source Contribution.
 ### Below are the some changes that can be applied to the project.
 New Ideas will be appreciated.
-- [ ] Deploying the applications in free cloud and creating open source API for detection
+- [ ] Deploying the applications in free cloud
+- [ ] Creating open source API for detection
 - [ ] Batch processing of entire video instead of processing first 'x' frames.
 #### Completed
 - [X] Dockerizing the app